Endowment Committee By-Laws

 Section 4.
 Filling of vacancies

-In the event of a vacancy on this Committee, for whatever reason, the Committee shall appoint a member of the Congregation to serve until the next Annual Meeting of the Congregation, at which time someone shall be elected to fill the remainder of the term.
+In the event of a vacancy on this Committee, for whatever reason, the Committee shall contact the Leader Development and Resources Committee to request designation of an appointee to serve until the next Annual Meeting of the Congregation, at which time someone shall be elected to fill the remainder of the term.

 Section 5.
 Election and duties of Committee officers